vkovic/laravel-model-meta/README.md

 $user = User::inRandomOrder()->first();
 ```

-Let's create and retrieve some metadata:
+Let's create and retrieve some metadata for fetched user:

 ```php
 // Set meta value as string